CarCareTruth Score

 TL;DR Single-burst aerosol, new-car scent, event-duration only.
 This is not a passive diffuser.
 The DANGER label comes from the flammable pressurized can, not from the fragrance chemistry.

 A pressurized aerosol can that releases a new-car fragrance in one burst.
 The formula is fragrance masking only; the "Odor Elimination Technology" label claim is not backed by enzyme or cyclodextrin disclosure in the safety data sheet.
-Reviewers at 4.4 stars across 3,289 ratings consistently praise the scent as realistic for the category.
+Owners consistently praise the scent as realistic for the category, and the large review base backs that up.
 The format suits event use before a passenger trip or handing off keys.
 It is not a passive diffuser and will not maintain background cabin freshness over days.

 Best for owners who want an immediate cabin refresh before a specific event, like picking someone up or preparing a vehicle for sale.
 Skip this if you want ongoing background freshening.
 A vent clip or hanging card delivers continuous low-level scent without requiring any active step.